PensionMath

 Which states fully exempt pension income from state tax?

 Illinois, Mississippi, Pennsylvania, and Alabama exempt most or all retirement income including pensions.
-Additionally, nine states have no income tax at all: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+Nine states have no income tax at all: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 Does California tax pension income?